olinguyen/olinguyen.github.io/_posts/2017-06-26-gsoc-recap.md

 ## Model & Training

 For mortality prediction, two machine learning classifiers were used: logistic regression and linear support vector machine.
-These algorithms are commonly used and allow learn the relationship between predictor variables and a binary outcome variable.
+These algorithms are commonly used and allow to learn the relationship between predictor variables and a binary outcome variable.

 ## Results

-Using [stratified 10-fold cross-validation]([1]), the [auROC](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) was the metric used to evaluate the perforance of the classifiers for mortality prediction and recorded in the table below.
+Using [stratified 10-fold cross-validation]([1]), the [auROC](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) was the metric used to evaluate the performance of the classifiers for mortality prediction and recorded in the table below.
 The scores were also compared with sklearn's implementation of logistic regression and linear SVM and yielded identical results.
 Finally, I compared the result with [XGBoost](xgboost.readthedocs.io), which is a popular algorithm used in Kaggle competitions.

 | Classifier          | Mean AUC across 10 folds (%) |
 |---------------------|--------------------|